-UEBA stands for User and Entity Behavior Analytics and was previously known as user behavior analytics (UBA).
+User and Entity Behavior Analytics (UEBA) was previously known as User Behavior Analytics (UBA).
 UEBA uses large datasets to model typical and atypical behaviors of humans and machines within a network.
 By defining such baselines, it can identify suspicious behavior, potential threats and attacks that traditional antivirus may not detect.
 This means UEBA can detect non-malware-based attacks because it analyzes various behavioral patterns.
 UEBA also uses these models to assess the threat level, creating a risk score that can help guide the appropriate response.
 Increasingly, UEBA uses machine learning to identify normal behavior and alert to risky deviations that suggest insider threats, lateral movement, compromised accounts and attacks.

 The term 'entity' in the context of cyber security can refer to IT systems, critical infrastructure, business processes, organizations, and nation-states.
 For UEBA this means analysis of the behavior of these entities as well as individuals - though individuals are often able to act as or through such entities.